deividcaikin/endofmodulereadme/README.md

 -----

 ## TESTING
-SECTION 9 is responsible for running tests.
+SECTION 8 is responsible for running tests.
 Running that section will provide details if tests have passed.
+Test cases should be setup appropriately for your test data.
 ## Test SQL Connectivity

 ### Class: TestSQLConnection